 Global Health Initiative: REACH

-Since 2003, REACH (Residents Educated in Alternative Cultures and Health) has been bringing together those at Baystate who are interested in international health and cultural diversity, and have concern for the world at large, particularly in medically underserved areas.
+Since 2003, REACH (Residents Educated in All Cultures and Health) has been bringing together those at Baystate who are interested in international health and cultural diversity, and have concern for the world at large, particularly in medically underserved areas.

 Through our work, we hope to instill a sense of global social consciousness and raise awareness of cultural, socioeconomic and international health issues.